 The City of Pembroke Planning Advisory and Adjustment, appointed by Council, deals with minor issues in meeting by-law standards and holds hearings to decide on such applications.

-Ontario Regulation 200/96 of the Planning Act provides the requirement of a sketch showing the following:
+Ontario Regulation 200/96, as amended, of the Planning Act provides the requirement of a sketch showing the following:

-1) The boundaries and dimensions of the subject land.
+a) The boundaries and dimensions of the subject land

-2) The location, size and type of all existing and proposed buildings and structures on the subject land, indicating the distance of the buildings or structures from the front yard lot line, rear yard lot line and the side yard lot lines.
+b) The location, size, and type of all existing and proposed buildings and structures on the subject land, indicating the distance of the buildings or structures from the front lot line, rear lot line and the side yard lot lines

-3) The approximate location of all natural and artificial features on the subject land and on land that is adjacent to the subject land that, in the opinion of the applicant, may affect the application.
-Examples include buildings, railways roads, watercourses, drainage ditches, river or stream banks, wetlands, wooded areas, wells and septic tanks.
+c) The approximate location of all natural and artificial features on the subject land and adjacent lands that in the opinion of the applicant may affect the application.
+Examples include buildings, railways, roads, watercourses, drainage ditches, river or stream banks, wetlands, wooded areas, wells and septic tanks

-5) The location, width and name of any roads within or abutting the subject lands, indicating whether it is an unopened road allowance, a public travelled road, a private road or a right-of-way.
+e) The location, width and name of any roads within or abutting the subject land, indicating whether it is an unopened road allowance, a public traveled road, a private road or a right-of-way

-6) If access to the subject land is by water only, the location of the parking and docking facilities is to be used.
+f) If access to the subject land is by water only, the location of the parking and boat docking facilities to be used

-7) The location and nature of any easement affecting the subject land.
+g) The location and nature of any easement affecting the subject land

 Applications submitted without the above noted requirements will be considered incomplete and will be returned.